nlacslab/kazdet/README.md

 <hr>

-Citation info: if you are using the treebank or the tools in your research or elsewhere, please cite the following work:
+If you are using the treebank in your research or elsewhere, please cite the following work:
 `
 Makazhanov, A., Sultangazina, A., Makhambetov, O. and Yessenbayev, Z., 2015.
 Syntactic annotation of Kazakh: Following the universal dependencies guidelines.
 A report.
 In proceedings of the 3rd International Conference on Turkic Languages Processing (TurkLang 2015), Kazan, Tatarstan (pp. 338-350).
 `
+Citation info on the tools will be given further along whenever relevant.

 <hr>